JJWRoeloffs/transcribe_align_textgrid/README.md

 | large  |   1550 M   |    ~10 GB     |       1x       |

 ## Specifying what language to use
 By default, the application will try to detect what langage is used automatically.
-However, you can also specify this manutally:
+However, you can also specify this manually:
 ```bash
 [python-executable] -m transcribe_allign_textgrid [path] --language [language]